NickTheWhale/SickCameraQt/README.md

 The TestServer project just contains the executable and the snap7 dll.
 SickGUI will contain the executable, Qt dll's, and a Visual C++ Redistributable installer.
 If you can build the project successfully then you won't have to run the Visual C++ installer but it may be necessary when deploying the application on a different computer.
 To deploy, follow these steps:

-* Obtain build output (either by building from source or by downloading the [pre built binaries](https://github.com/NickTheWhale/SickCameraQt/releases))
+* Obtain build output (either by building from source or by downloading the [prebuilt binaries](https://github.com/NickTheWhale/SickCameraQt/releases))
 * Transfer the entire contents of the build output to the target PC
 * Run the Visual C++ Redistributable installer (likely called vc_redist.x64.exe)
 * Setup the camera settings using [Sopas Engineering Tool](https://cdn.sick.com/us/en/) (optional)